Behavioral Health and Wellness Team

 Lupe received both her Bachelor of Arts in Spanish and her Master’s Degree in Professional Counseling from West Texas A&M University in Canyon, Texas.
 She received her state license in 2001 and is also a State Approved LPC supervisor.

-Lupe has worked with clients with a wide variety of issues such as anxiety, depression, bipolar, grief, trauma, adjustment, divorce and other mental and behavioral problems.
+Lupe has worked with clients with a wide variety of issues such as anxiety, depression, bipolar, grief, trauma, adjustment, divorce, and other mental and behavioral problems.
 She was an approved Cognitive Behavior Therapist via the Beck Institute while employed at Texas Panhandle Centers.
 She has been trained in Trauma-Focused Cognitive Behavior Therapy (TF-CBT) and is completing certification hours.
 She is also trained in Cognitive Processing Therapy (CPT).
 Lupe is a certified Eye Movement Desensitization and Reprocessing (EMDR) therapist through EMDRIA, the EMDR International Association.

 Licensed Clinical Social Worker